lyft/flinkk8soperator/docs/crd.md

     set a `tearDownVersionHash` that enables the operator to teardown the version corresponding to the hash specified.

   * **deleteMode** `type:DeleteMode`
-    Indicates how Flink jobs are torn down when the FlinkApplication resource is deleted
+    Indicates how Flink jobs are torn down when the FlinkApplication resource is deleted.

     `Savepoint` (default) The operator will take a final savepoint before cancelling the job, and will not tear down the cluster until a savepoint has succeeded.

-    `ForceCancel` The operator will force cancel the job before tearing down the cluster
+    `ForceCancel` The operator will force cancel the job before tearing down the cluster.

-    `None` The operator will immediately tear down the cluster
+    `None` The operator will immediately tear down the cluster.

   * **restartNonce** `type:string`
-    Can be set or modified to force a restart of the cluster
+    Can be set or modified to force a restart of the cluster.

   * **volumes** `type:[]v1.Volume`
     Represents a named volume in a pod that may be accessed by any container in the pod.